catchingash/trackcamp/project_plan.md

 - TC will support manual input of data (i.e. 3rd-party apps will not be required).
 - TC will attempt to POST data to the 3rd party apps, allowing users to access their data where and how they would like.
 - TC will provide users ownership of their own data -- users will be able to download their data and delete their accounts (which will fully remove all of their information from TC) at any time.
-- TC will be HIPAA compliant, where applicable.
-TC will avoid collecting unnecessary identifying information.
+- TC will avoid collecting unnecessary identifying information.

 ## Delivery Plan ##
 - **Oct 9**
   - Product Plan
   - App Name + logo
-  - Domain name (selected + purchased)
-  - First draft of site description/goals
-  - Skeleton Rails app + views
+  - Skeleton Rails app w/ Postgres
-  - PSQL set up
   - Google OAuth implemented
   - Google Fit API integrated (GET, POST?)
   - Integrate Food logging
-  - SSL?
 - **Oct 16**
   - Integrate Sleep tracking
   - Come up with overarching front-end design